-Figure 1: OME temperature trends for Cycle 033 showing the paraboloid stops and flip baffle (top two plots) and optical bench and scanner and flip assembly (lower two plots).
+Figure 1: OME temperature trends for Cycle 034 showing the paraboloid stops and flip baffle (top two plots) and optical bench and scanner and flip assembly (lower two plots).
 The vertical dashed lines indicate the start and end of the cycle.
-Each dot represents the average temperature in one orbit.----- 2
+Each dot represents the average temperature in one orbit.
+Note that the gaps are due to problems in data distribution to the MPC rather than real missing data. ------- 2